-The Street Sense Student Seminar is an educational event created for youth groups, high school classes, and college programs who want to learn more about street newspapers, the state of homelessness in the District of Columbia, and the causes and impact of homelessness as a whole.
-Book here, or at the bottom of this page.
+The Street Sense Media Student Seminar is an educational event created for youth groups, high school classes, and college programs who want to learn more about street newspapers, the state of homelessness in the District of Columbia, and the causes and impact of homelessness as a whole.

 The program sensitizes participants to the causes of chronic homelessness, challenges them to see beyond the mainstream media’s (mis)representation of the issue, and points to ways they can address homelessness in their own communities.